-Lululemon is still experiencing rapid growth more than 20 years after launching.
+Lululemon is still experiencing rapid growth more than 20 years after launching and plans to double their revenue by 2026 to $12.5 billion.
 This type of sustainable growth is only possible by creating a brand community that people are attracted to and want to be a part of.
 With encouraging messages to live a life of possibility, it’s hard for customers to not be inspired to live the Lululemon lifestyle.

 We took a look at three of Lululemon’s lifestyle marketing tactics that helped create their strong position.
 Discover the keys to their success and how you can use them to retain your customers and grow your brand sustainably.

 The key to transforming your brand from a store to a lifestyle is connecting with your ideal customer persona and appealing to their thoughts, beliefs, and behaviors.
 With today’s shopper looking for inspiration on social media more than ever before, brands need to be interacting with their customers wherever they are.
-In fact, 88% of online consumers are less likely to buy from businesses that leave their social media complaints unanswered.
+In fact in 2022, 83% of customers feel more loyal to brands that respond to and resolve their complaints.
 When your customers take the time to interact with you, they expect you to do the same.

 Lululemon recognizes the importance of its social media presence beyond their own content.
 Acknowledging when your customers engage with you on social media is just as, if not more, important than what you post yourself.

 Take their Twitter for example.
 Lululemon’s Twitter replies are flooded with encouraging messages to devoted customers.
-Even with over 1 million followers, this brand commits to replying to as many customers as possible, creating excitement and emotional human connections with their community.
-Sometimes it only takes 140 characters or less to promote a certain lifestyle.
+Even with nearly 1 million followers, this brand commits to replying to as many customers as possible, creating excitement and emotional human connections with their community.
+Sometimes it only takes 280 characters or less to promote a certain lifestyle.

 These social interactions are just one more way Lululemon inspires its customers to live a life of wellness, mindfulness, and possibility.
 They’ve also taken their marketing off-screen and employed some creative tactics in real life.
-This window display showcasing one of their yoga ambassadors practicing in a storefront is a perfect example.
+This interactive launch of their new Chargefeel workout shoe featured tons of teaser posts on Instagram and concluded with an in-store photoshoot and dance party.
 Using creative methods like this to communicate your brand’s lifestyle will make you stand out to potential customers and encourage them to share it online.

 Lululemon has gone the extra mile to create a lifestyle of possibility for their on-the-go customers wherever they go.